Make sure your savings are still earning interest and haven't joined the legions of the walking dead by finding out more about zombie accounts.

 Committing to leaving your money in the account for up to five years often gives you access to a better interest rate but means you have to keep your money stored away for the agreed length of time.

-You might also be able to make the most of your savings by using your tax-free allowance from an Individual Savings Account (Isa).
-Each year you have an Isa allowance, which is the amount you're able to save into a tax-free account - read more in our beginners' guide to Isas.
+You might also be able to make the most of your savings by using your tax-free allowance from an Individual Savings Account (ISA).
+Each year you have an ISA allowance, which is the amount you're able to save into a tax-free account.

 If you need to get at your money easily and quickly, an easy-access savings account will often offer you less interest but instant access to funds.